adamfowleruk/mljs/planning.md

    - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
    - Inferencing - we've shown, but should mention here
    - aggregates (count, sum, avg, etc.)
+ - mljsme
+  - add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/*
+ - IN PROGRESS Docs: Document all core concepts currently part of MLJS
+  - IN PROGRESS searchcontext object

+Targets for 1.1 (Nov 2013)
+ - IN PROGRESS Other cool things we could do with MarkLogic
+  - IN PROGRESS SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
+  - Alerting with triples (+drawbacks - document level, not triple level)
  - PROV-O ontology support
   - hide by default, show provenance button to view provenance and interrelationship of entities
   - requires node diagram for viewing effectively (use PROV-O diagram shapes/colours?
 Over-Time view?)
   - may be easiest to import OWL2 ontology in to triple config
- - IN PROGRESS Other cool things we could do with MarkLogic
-  - IN PROGRESS SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
-  - Alerting with triples (+drawbacks - document level, not triple level)
- - mljsme
-  - add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/*
  - Tools: Windows batch file versions of developer required (non build related) bash scripts, including mljsme
   - mljsme
   - TEST ml.bat roxy deploy
   - create-mldbtest
   - delete-mldbtest
   - upgraderoxy
- - IN PROGRESS Docs: Document all core concepts currently part of MLJS
-  - IN PROGRESS searchcontext object

 Targets for 1.2 (Dec 2013)
  - Widgets: Workplace